Ireland vs France team news and starting line-ups

 What is the team news?

-There is worse news for Andy Farrell on Tadhg Furlong and Jamison Gibson-Park - the tighthead prop and scrum half were both forced to miss Ireland’s Six Nations opener and remain absent, with Finlay Bealham and Conor Murray again likely to start in their stead.
+There is worse news for Andy Farrell on Tadhg Furlong, Cian Healy and Jamison Gibson-Park though – both props and the scrum half are still out after missing Ireland’s Six Nations opener through injury, with Finlay Bealham, Andrew Porter and Conor Murray again starting in their stead.
+Another injury blow has seen Dan Sheehan miss out with a hamstring injury, so Rob Herring starts at hooker and Ronan Kelleher, himself returning from injury, comes on to the bench in the only changes to the 23.

-Continuing a season of significant injury woes, France wing Gabin Villiere has reportedly undergone surgery on a fractured shin, with Ethan Dumortier in line to continue in the back three after a try scoring debut against Italy.
-Jonathan Danty and Cameron Woki are two first-choice starters currently unavailable to Fabien Galthie, who appears likely to stick with the same starting side despite an up-and-down performance in Rome.
+Continuing a season of significant injury woes, France wing Gabin Villiere has reportedly undergone surgery on a fractured shin, with Ethan Dumortier continuing in the back three after a try-scoring debut against Italy.
+Jonathan Danty and Cameron Woki are two first-choice starters currently unavailable to Fabien Galthie, who has stuck with the same starting side despite an up-and-down performance in Rome.

-Changes could be made on the bench, with Francois Cros and Baptiste Couilloud in contention to return to the matchday 23.
+Changes have been made on the bench though, with Toulouse back-rower Francois Cros and Lyon scrum-half Baptiste Couilloud replacing La Rochelle lock Thomas Lavault and Racing 92 No 9 Nolann Le Garrec

 When is Ireland vs France?